AnggaR96s/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!